skip to Main Content

 I don’t understand this.
 Can you help me?

-Find something in characters, a menu, a ticket, a message… Ask him/her the question.
-Chinese people are very patient and who knows, maybe you will meet a new friend!
+Find something with characters, a menu, a ticket, or a message, and ask them the question.
+Chinese people are patient, and who knows, maybe you’ll even make a new friend or meet someone special along the way!

 Vera Zhang